meredithspalmer/NatGeo-AI/MegaDetector.md

 2. **Detectors can also be used to flag images containing people or vehicles**:

-If your dataset will be shared (such as with citizen scientists or collaborators), you should probably remove any issues captured of people to respect their privacy.
+If your dataset will be shared (such as with [citizen scientists](www.zooniverse.org) or [collaborators](www.lila.science), you should probably remove any issues captured of people to respect their privacy.
 While rarely their primary function, camera traps can be used to surveil people without their consent, raising a whole host of ethical issues.
 As with empty images, if data from images containing people or vehicles is not important to your analysis, you can eliminate them from the classification pile.

 - For a great introduction to the ethics of conservation technology, check out the WILDLABS Tech Tutors discussion ["How do I use Conservation Tech Ethically?"](https://www.wildlabs.net/event/how-do-i-use-conservation-tech-ethically) and Koustubh Sharma's paper
 [Conservation and people: Towards an ethical code of conduct for the use of camera traps in wildlife research](https://besjournals.onlinelibrary.wiley.com/doi/10.1002/2688-8319.12033).